azajay08/Libft/README.md

 at Hive, so it is very handy to have my own one that I can use freely.

 Although `libft` was one of the very first projects at Hive, it is one of the most important ones.
 This project had one of the most strict evaluation processes, and rightly so.
 The functions in this library must be perfect with no chance of seg faulting or having memory leaks in order to rule them out when debugging projects where the `libft` is used.

+A `Makefile` is included compile the library.
+The `Makefile` contains the rules:
+* `all`- makes all
+* `clean`- cleans the binary .o files
+* `fclean` - does what `clean` does along with deleting the library .a file
+* `re` - goes through all the commands

+A header file is included with all the function protoypes, macros and structs.